 This might not seem like a big deal, but the ramifications of the shift are already taking place and employees are taking notice.
 The changes are important to recognize and to prepare for since these kinds of shifts within a business also tend to have a large effect on the business’s culture.

 Culture is what sets a business apart from all of its competitors.
 It also helps to attract new customers and intrigue potential talent.
-It is important for businesses to note that as the presence of millennials continues to grow in the workforce, the need for an established business culture is critical.
+Businesses need to note that as the presence of millennials continues to grow in the workforce, the need for an established business culture is critical.

 Why Do Millennials Value Business Culture?